Brad Arnold, lead singer of Grammy-nominated rock band 3 Doors Down, dies at 47

 Arnold introduced his most cancers analysis final May, saying clear cell renal carcinoma had metastasized to his lungs.
 The band was pressured to cancel a summer time tour.

-“His music reverberated far beyond the stage, creating moments of connection, joy, faith, and shared experiences that will live on long after the stages he performed on,” the band mentioned.
+“His music reverberated far beyond the stage, creating moments of connection, joy, faith, and shared experiences that will live on long after the stages he performed on,” the band stated.

 With information from